allejo/bzion/README.md

 The installation process is documented on the [BZiON wiki](https://github.com/allejo/bzion/wiki/Installation) and the [requirements](https://github.com/allejo/bzion/wiki/Installation-Requirements) for installation are documented as well.
 If you're having issues during your installation, common issues are also documented on the [wiki](https://github.com/allejo/bzion/wiki/Installation-Troubleshooting) as well.

-Do note that BZiON has not been thoroughly tested in production environments.
-As such, you are recommended to take regular backups of your database.
+As with any system, you are recommended to take regular backups of your database.

 ## Contributing